schtauffen/jackalope/README.md

 ### Actions
 `actions` should be an object containing pure functions that return instructions for how to update the model.
-They can be redux-like (as in the following example) containing `type` and `payload`, but they don't have to be.
+They can be redux-like (as in the following example), but they don't have to be.

 ```js
 // src/actions.js